hashicorp/vault/website/source/docs/configuration/index.html.md

   barrier.
 This is a highly privileged endpoint.

 - `ui` `(bool: false)` – Enables the built-in web UI, which is available on all listeners (address + port) at the `/ui` path.
-Browsers accessing the standard Vault API address will automatically redirect there.
+(Vault Enterprise, or Vault OSS 0.10+) Browsers accessing the standard Vault API address will automatically redirect there.
 This can also be provided via the environment variable `VAULT_UI`.

 - `pid_file` `(string: "")` - Path to the file in which the Vault server's